LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 - Create and enforce game rules
 - Submit rule change proposals for Captains' Council voting
 - Ensure all games are played according to current rules
+- Issue warnings or bans as per the code of conduct

 **Limitations:**
 - Can participate in league games under strict conditions (see Section 9.2)